Antonio Buzzolla: Life

-He left for Berlin in 1843 and was a conductor at the Italian Opera.
+While principally based in Berlin, Buzzolla occasionally traveled for further studies and performances; including brief returns to Adria in 1845 and 1846 to conduct masses.
 After touring Poland and Russia, he went to Paris in 1847 and was a conductor at Théâtre Italien.
-He returned to Venice the following year and performed two more operas, Amleto and Elisabetta di Valois.
-Buzzolla was better known in his lifetime for ariettas and canzonettas in the Venetian dialect.
+He returned to Venice the following year and performed two more operas, Amleto (1848) and Elisabetta di Valois (1850).
 Beginning in 1855, he served as the maestro di cappella of the Cappella Marciana at St Mark's Basilica in Venice.
-Buzzolla was one of the composers invited by Giuseppe Verdi to contribute to the Messa per Rossini; he composed the opening movement, the Requiem e Kyrie.
+In 1867 he co-founded the Società dei Concerti Benedetto Marcello, and in 1868 he was one of the composers invited by Giuseppe Verdi to contribute to the Messa per Rossini.
+He composed the opening movement, the Requiem aeternam in g minor.

 He died in Venice on 20 March 1871, and was interred at the San Michele cemetery on the Isola di San Michele in Venice.